 What are Moles?

-Moles are growths on the skin caused by a cluster of melanocytes, often appearing as brown or black.
-Moles usually appear during early childhood, leaving the average adult with 10-40 moles on their bodies.
+Moles are growths on the skin caused by a cluster of melanocytes, often appearing brown or black.
+Moles usually appear during early childhood, leaving the average adult with 10-40 moles on their body.
 Moles are more common in those who have lighter skin, spend more time in the sun, or due to genetics.
 Most moles are nothing to be concerned about, but some can be a sign of skin cancer, the most common form of cancer in the United States.

 Moles can sometimes be cancerous or precancerous, meaning they have the potential to turn into cancer.
 The most common type of skin cancer is basal cell carcinoma, often appearing as a flesh-colored bump on areas of the skin that are highly exposed to the sun.
 Also quite common is squamous cell carcinoma, appearing as a bumpy, scaling patch of red skin.
 The type of skin cancer that causes the most concern is melanoma.
 Melanoma has a high survival rate if the cancerous mole is detected early.